 What time of the day are the rides?

 Weekday evening rides start between 6 and 7 PM, while Weekend rides start between 10AM and noon.
 Start times vary based on several factors, including weather, time of year, and sunrise/sunset.

 How fast do you ride?

-Our Wednesday rides typically average 18-20 KPH, while out-of-town speeds will range from 20 to over 30 KPH.
+Our Wednesday rides average 18-20 KPH, while out-of-town speeds will range from 20 to over 30 KPH.
 Road rides are a faster pace than off-road/trail rides, where mountain bikes are best used and are slower depending on the terrain.
 All rides are affected by weather conditions; for example, strong winds can drastically speed up or slow down the ride.
 See ride ratings for a detailed look at ride speeds and distances.